MeinzBeur/MilosSummerSchool2023/README.md

 These are the flights booked for the students and employees from UiB.
 By now you should have received by sms your flight information.
 Remember that you have to organise by yourself the transport to and from the airport.
 ![image](https://github.com/MeinzBeur/MilosSummerSchool2023/assets/43003903/562bf32a-24cb-4e3c-b4e9-ae9172dacc61)

+When ariving in Athens, take the metro line M3, the blue one,direction Dimotiko Theatro and disembark at Piraeus.

 _Hotels_
 On Friday 13th and Tuesday 24th, we will all sleep in Athens.
 We cover the cost for everyone, including non-UiB students.
 The booking is at my name (Sven Le Moine Bauer).
 You can go there as soon as you arrive in Athens.
 Being responsible (see below) does not mean much, I just had to give a name for each room.